olin000/Pandorabots_calculator/README.md

 # Pandorabots_calculator
-Contains the (AIML) files for calculator
+Contains the (AIML) files for a simple calculator chatbot.